ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **Password-based login**
-1. Allows the user to enter their username and password and submit.
+1. System allows the user to enter their username and password and submit.
-1. Validates that the username belongs to an on boarded Registration Officer or Supervisor on that client.
+1. System validates that the username belongs to an on boarded Registration Officer or Supervisor on that client.
-1. Validates that the password matches the user’s password stored locally.
+1. System validates that the password matches the user’s password stored locally.
 The local password will be fetched from the server during sync.
-1. Validates that the user is not blacklisted.
+1. System validates that the user is not blacklisted.
 The blacklisted user details will be fetched from the server during sync.
-1. Validates that the user has a role or Registration Officer or Supervisor.
+1. System validates that the user has a role or Registration Officer or Supervisor.

 **OTP based login**